Kros-sk/TeaPie.Extensions/README.md

 - `TeaPie: Generate New Test Case` - Generate a new test case and open the .http file
 - `TeaPie: Explore Collection` - Show the structure of test cases in the output window
 - `TeaPie: Refresh Explorer` - Refresh the TeaPie Explorer tree view
+- `TeaPie: Preview HTTP File` - Open a visual preview of the HTTP request
+- `TeaPie: Open Visual Editor` - Open the visual test editor
+- `TeaPie: Shift Subsequent Tests` - Shift test case numbers to make space for new tests

 ## TeaPie Explorer